Reusable Menstrual Cups

 Light Green Discharge Causes

-There are only a few reasons why you may experience light green discharge without odour.
+There are only a few reasons why you may experience green discharge without odour, or light yellow green discharge.
 Some of them are serious diseases, while others are as simple as using the wrong feminine hygiene product.
-We’ll give you some more information about each of them.
+In some cases discharge may be caused by sexually transmitted infections.
+If you suspect that you may have contracted an STD (sexually transmitted disease), you can find out by using an at home STD test, these are widely available online at affordable prices.
+We’ll give you some more information about each of these types of problems.

 Trichomoniasis is the most common reason why you might have green vaginal discharge issues.
 It’s commonly known as “trich,” and is a sexually transmitted infection (STI).
 It’s caused by the parasite, trichomoniasis vaginalis.